Nasheer-D/youtube-showcase/readme.txt

 3. Displays a 4 column responsive video grid gallery created automatically during plugin setup
 4. Each video resides on its own page with WordPress comments enabled, optionally you could display Featured and Recent Sidebar Widgets
 5. Enter your videos using a simple and intuitive interface from admin video editor
-6. YouTube Showcase Pro Edition offers many advanced video management,player configuration, and display options
+6. YouTube Showcase PRO Edition offers 40-65% faster page loads, many advanced video management,player configuration, and display options.
+Highly recommended for site owners.

 == Changelog ==
+= 1.4.0 =
+* Fixed the issue related to HTML5 video player not playing by default
+* Fixed the issue related to videos not displayed on the gallery (Blank video image was showing) when clicked on video thumbnail
 = 1.3.0 =
 * Added ability to enable or disable thumbnail navigation for the screens less than 768px
 * Added ability to enable or disable video autoplay